One of the most damaging things in a person’s life may be an abusive or manipulative relationship.

 The goal of this manipulation tactic is an organized psychological attack that can completely destroy a person’s life, while leaving little or no evidence to incriminate the perpetrators.

-These Manipulation Tactics erode, suppress, subjugates, and degrades the victim’s sense of self and diminishes their social standing in an effort to dominate and control.
+These Manipulation Tactics and narcissist control tactics work to erode, suppress, subjugates, and degrades the victim’s sense of self and diminishes their social standing in an effort to dominate and control.

 Everybody has possibly used or do use some of these behaviors from time to time, but all of these are considered antisocial, and are indicative of personality disorders.

 Often times these patterns of manipulative behavior are insidious and they might take years to see and realize in others especially if you have been abused before or are overly forgiving.

 Just like any other strategy, it becomes less effective when it is known and named.